AathifMahir/MauiIcons/src/MauiIcons.FontAwesome/readme.md

 # Usage

-In order to make use of the **.Net Maui Icons - Segoe Fluent** you can use the below namespace:
+In order to make use of the **.Net Maui Icons - Font Awesome** you can use the below namespace:

 `Xaml`